NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 (option ``--tr``), and it should be similar to the ground sample distance of these images.

+The option ``--mapprojected-data`` assumes that the images have been mapprojected without bundle adjustment.

 The option ``--max-pairwise-matches`` in ``bundle_adjust`` should reduce the number of matches to the set value, if too many were created originally.